sloops77/spencer/packages/spence-mongo-repos/README.md

 - `_id` to delete

 ### `delUsingFilter(filter)`
-deletes all documents matching hte mongo filter
+deletes all documents matching the mongo filter
 - `filter` is a regular mongo query object